Centerra

 Kinston

-Kinston is a new village at Centerra, a 3,000-acre mixed-use community.
-Kinston is being developed with Centerra’s values of nature being a part of everyday life, and residents will benefit from botanic gardens, outdoor art, natural habitat, recreation trails and direct connections to retail and entertainment.
+Kinston is a new village at Centerra, developed with Centerra’s values of nature being a part of everyday life.
+Residents will benefit from botanic gardens, outdoor art, natural habitat, recreation trails, and direct connections to retail and entertainment.
+The Kinston Hub is a community center that creates a warm and inviting gathering space for residents and visitors.

 Project photo